uwacyber/cits2006/README.md

 ### Outcomes

-Students are able to (1) identify security vulnerabilities in computer systems; (2) demonstrate an understanding of different penetration testing methods and skills; (3) design basic penetration testing methods; (4) select appropriate penetration testing tools for different applications/platforms/environments; and (5) evaluate security design, implementation and penetration testing practices.
+Students are able to (1) identify and analyse vulnerabilities and potential security threats to information systems and networks in various domains and scenarios; (2) evaluate and compare defensive cybersecurity tools, techniques and methodologies to design and implement mitigation strategies and countermeasures for different types of cyberattacks; (3) analyse and apply different defensive cybersecurity frameworks and standards to various contexts and situations; and (4) assess the effectiveness and efficiency of defensive cybersecurity solutions and practices using appropriate metrics and method.

-### Assessment
+### Assessments

 There are 3 lab quizzes that are worth a total of 60% of unit marks.
 There will be a group project worth 40% of unit marks.
 There is **NO** final exam in this unit.
 Please note that assessment items and schedules may change, and the best effort will be taken to inform you of such change - but as a student, you are expected to also regularly check for any new updates here.

 ### Advisable prior studies

-Although the prerequisite for this unit is only 12 points of programming, you are advised to take this unit in the third year so that you can obtain various computer science knowledge (especially computer systems and networks) to ensure that you have a comprehensive understanding of computer systems and networks to do well in this unit.
-Some essential background knowledge are also provided in the labs section, such as the [Networks 101 module](cits2006-labs/network-101.md). -->
+Although the prerequisite for this unit is only CITS1401 and CITS1003 (Intro to programming and cybersecurity), you are advised to study more in depth about Linux systems and computer networks.
+But don't panic, we will cover the necessary background knowledge in the first lab to get started.

 ### License Terms

-Copyright © Jin Hong 2023.
+Copyright © Jin Hong 2024.
 Except where otherwise specified, the text in this course is licensed under the Creative Commons Attribution-ShareAlike License 4.0 (International) (CC-BY-SA 4.0).